lelaboratoire/rethink-prs-ms/manuscript.md

 ### Simulated data
 The primary objective of this data simulation process was to provide a comprehensive set of reproducible and diverse datasets for the current study.
-Containing 1000 individuals and 10 SNPs, each dataset was generated in the following manner.
+Each dataset was generated in the following manner.
 For an individual, each genotype was randomly assigned with 1/2 probability of being heterozygous (*Aa*, coded as `1`), 1/4 probability of being homozygous major (*AA*, coded as `0`) and 1/4 probability of being homozygous minor (*aa*, coded as `2`).
 The binary endpoint for the data was determined using a recently proposed evolutionary-based method for dataset generation called Heuristic Identification of Biological Architectures for simulating Complex Hierarchical Interactions (HIBACHI) [@pDXdtMFa].
-Details on data simulation are provided in the study's analysis repository [https://github.com/lelaboratoire/rethink-prs/](https://github.com/lelaboratoire/rethink-prs/).
+Details on data simulation are provided in the README of the study's analysis repository [https://github.com/lelaboratoire/rethink-prs/](https://github.com/lelaboratoire/rethink-prs/).

+The final collection has 450 datasets containing 1000 individuals and 10 SNPs with various amount of epistatic effect on the binary phenotypic outcome.
 For each simulated dataset, after randomly splitting the entire data in two smaller sets (80% training and 20% holdout), we built the MRS model on training data to obtain the $\gamma$ coefficients and the HLO matrix, and then we calculated risk score for each individual in the holdout set.
 We assess the performance of the MRS by comparing the area under the Receiving Operator Characteristic curve (auROC) with that of the standard PRS method on the holdout set.